RunMyApp for iOS

-- Authentication: log on using your RunMyProcess credentials, your Google Account or Single Sign On (SSO).
+- Authentication: Log in using your RunMyProcess credentials, your Google account, or Single Sign On (SSO).

-- Enterprise Process Store: a familiar home page from which to view and launch your mobile applications.
+- Enterprise Process Store: Home page from which to view and launch your mobile applications.

-- Task Basket: a familiar one stop show to review your outstanding tasks and requests.
+- Task basket: Review your outstanding tasks and requests.

-- Offline availability: access and work on RunMyProcess applications on mobile devices even when offline.
+- Offline availability: Access and work with your RunMyProcess applications even when offline.

-You are prompted to log on when you first access the app.
-You first need to establish whether you are trying to access the platform running in EMEA (runmyprocess.com), Americas (runmyprocess.us), APAC (runmyprocess.com.au) and Asia (runmyprocess.jp).
+You are prompted to log in when you first access RunMyApp.
+You need to select which platform to access, either EMEA (runmyprocess.com), Americas (runmyprocess.us), APAC (runmyprocess.com.au) or Asia (runmyprocess.jp).

 There are three methods for authentication:

 - By using Single Sign On (SSO) to log in via your own authentication service.